douglasgreen/news/2025/02/14/en.md

 This tragic event has sparked a major police operation and heightened security measures in Munich, especially with the upcoming Munich Security Conference.
 Bavarian officials, including Governor Markus Söder, have expressed deep concern over the incident, emphasizing the need for swift action to prevent such attacks in the future.
 The incident has also reignited debates on immigration and asylum policies in Germany, with calls for stricter measures to ensure public safety.

+## Sam Altman Unveils OpenAI's Exciting Plans for GPT-5

+OpenAI's CEO, Sam Altman, recently shared the company's roadmap for the much-anticipated GPT-5 model.
+This announcement has generated significant excitement in the tech community.
+Altman revealed that GPT-4.5, codenamed "Orion," will be released in the coming weeks as a precursor to GPT-5, which is expected to launch later in 2025.
+GPT-4.5 will be the last model without chain-of-thought reasoning, setting the stage for GPT-5's advanced capabilities.

+GPT-5 is set to be a groundbreaking model, integrating various technologies from OpenAI's existing lineup.
+It will combine conventional AI models with simulated reasoning models and specialized tools for tasks like web search and research.
+This integration aims to simplify the user experience by eliminating the need for multiple models.
+Users will benefit from a unified system that can handle a wide range of tasks, from simple queries to complex problem-solving.

+OpenAI plans to make GPT-5 accessible to all users, with different subscription tiers offering varying levels of intelligence.
+Free users will have unlimited access to the standard intelligence setting, while paid subscribers will enjoy more advanced capabilities.
+This approach ensures that everyone can benefit from GPT-5's enhanced features, such as voice interaction, canvas drawing, and real-time web search.
+OpenAI's vision is to create an AI that seamlessly integrates into daily life, making complex tasks easier and more intuitive for users.